|

 Waisea Naisilisili

-Waisea Naisilisili joined WCS in 2003 initially as a field collector.
-He currently plays a dual role in WCS as a Fish Specialist and Operations Support Officer.
-Previously, he worked as a Research Assistant at the Fiji Department of Mineral Resources and was responsible for collecting for mineral samples.
-With over 16 years of experience in his field, Waisea specializes in underwater visual census of coral reef fish, market survey and catch monitoring, and has extensive experience in implementing socioeconomic surveys to measure conservation and/or fisheries impact.
-He is also a specialist in community engagement, and oversees WCS's boating and SCUBA operations.
+Waisea Naisilisili joined WCS in 2003 as a field collector and now leads the implementation of WCS Fiji’s landscape and integrated watershed activities, including the Fiji component of the WISH+ project.
+With over 20 years of experience in both terrestrial and marine environments, Waisea specializes in underwater visual census of coral reef fish, market surveys, catch monitoring, and socioeconomic surveys to assess conservation and fisheries impacts.
+He is also skilled in community engagement and, as a Dive Master and Boat Master Class 6, manages WCS's boating and SCUBA operations.

 |